vmware/weathervane/doc/userDocs/usersGuide.md

   },
 ],
 ```
-When specifying namespace names, you must provide at least one namespace name for each
+When specifying namespace names, you must provide one namespace name for the
+workload drivers plus at least one namespace name for each
-application instance you plan to run on the cluster, plus one namespace name for the
+application instance you plan to run on the cluster.
+This means that
-workload drivers.
-This means that if you are running the drivers and applications
+if you are running the drivers and applications
 on the same cluster you will need to specify a minimum of two namespaces.

 #### Disabling Namespace Creation